 Students enroled in the Bachelor of Arts or Bachelor of Science degrees can complete their degrees with a major-a planned selection of courses in one discipline intended to provide background and depth in the discipline.
-Students enroled in the 20-unit Bachelor of Arts or Bachelor of Science degree complete the degree with an advanced major-see your specific degree requirements.
+See specific degree requirements.

-Students intending to complete their degree with a major must declare their major before they register for their sixth unit of coursework.
-For the procedures on how to declare your major, refer to page 32.
+Students intending to complete their degree with a major must declare the major before registering for the sixth unit of coursework.
+For the procedures on how to declare your major, refer to page 27.